Jeznar/GitRepo/Items/README.md

 Blade with the passive benefits automated.
 It needs the number of wishes set when found.
 The once-per-day reroll is not automated or tracked.

 ![Luck_Blade_Description.png](Weapons/Luck_Blade/Luck_Blade_Description.png)

 ---

+### **Shortsword, Crusading**

+This applies a DAE effect for light and has the +1 bonus baked into its item card.
+It has a once daily copy of Crusaders Mantle entered on its item magic tab.

+---